department-of-veterans-affairs/vagov-content/pages/life-insurance/plans.md

 <div class="va-introtext">

 We offer other life insurance options aside from SGLI and VGLI.
-Learn about other VA life insurance options.
+Learn about these other VA life insurance options.
-Government Life Insurance is issued in a variety of insurance plans.
-Select a plan below to view a brief description of that plan.
-This information is for policy numbers beginning with K, V, RS, W, J. JR. JS and RH.
-Information for: Servicemembers' Group Life Insurance policies (SGLI) and Veterans' Group Life Insurance policies (VGLI).

 </div>

 **Note:** This page has information on policy numbers beginning with these letters: